maynperalta/ReadmeGenerator/README.md

   [**Questions**](#questions)

   ### Installation
-  Open the integrated terminal in the folder containing the generator file, input the requested data, and copy the generated README markdown file to the project needed.
+  run node index.js in an intergrated terminal in vscode and answer all of the questions.

   ### Usage
-  This project can be used to quickly generate a README file for any other projects that need one.
+  This project can be used to generate a readme file for any projects

   ### License
-  MIT
+  License information can be found [here](https://opensource.org/licenses/GPL-3.0).
+  GPL-3.0

   ### Contributing
-  All contributing persons should have their email and a link to thier GitHub repository below in the "Questions" section.
+  Credit all contributors with links to gethub repos and email addresses below in the questions section

   ### Tests
-  Generate the markdown file and check for errors before copying and attaching to other projects.
+  Run the program and look over all information in the generated file before attaching to project.

   ### Questions
   If you have any questions regarding the project, feel free to reach me at <maynperalta@gmail.com>.
 You can also view my GitHub profile [HERE](https://github.com/maynperalta)!